joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6790310/2025/11/08/espn-youtubetv-credit-negotiations/

 **The Briefing: Chelsea 3 Wolves 0 - Gusto's goal, coping with low blocks and should Estevao start?**\
-`Cerys Jones and Simon Jones analyse the key talking points from Chelsea's victory over Wolves`\
+`Cerys Jones and Simon Jones analyse the key talking points from Chelsea's victory over rock-bottom Wolves`\
 https://nytimes.com/athletic/6784512/2025/11/08/chelsea-wolves-analysis-malo-gusto/

 **Yung Lean Has Love For All SoundCloud Rappers**\